Random fields and the geometry of Wiener space: Introduction and motivation

-The LKCs for a large class\footnote{The tube formula holds true for all sets of {\it positive reach}, as defined in \cite{Federer:Curvature}, which are essentially sets with convex support cones (see \cite{RFG}).} of subsets of any finite dimensional Euclidean space, can be defined via a {\it Euclidean tube formula}.
+The LKCs for a large class of subsets of any finite dimensional Euclidean space can be defined via a \textit{Euclidean tube formula}.
 In particular, let $M\subset\real^k$ be an $m$-dimensional set with convex support cone, then writing $\lambda_k$ as the standard $k$-dimensional Euclidean measure, $B_k$ as the $k$-dimensional unit ball centered at origin, for small enough values of $\rho$, we have

-where $\calL_j(M)$ is the $j$-th LKC of the set $M$ with respect to the usual Euclidean metric, and $\theta_j(M)$'s are called the Minkowski functionals of the set $M$.
-Note the relation between LKCs and the Minkowski functionals.
-At first glance, the simple change in the ordering, connecting the LKCs and the Minkowski functionals, appears redundant, but a closer look at the two sets of functionals reveals that the LKCs are invariant of the space into which $M$ is embedded \cite{Weyl}, whereas Minkowski functionals are not.
+where $\calL_j(M)$ is the $j$th LKC of the set $M$ with respect to the usual Euclidean metric, and $\theta_j(M)$'s are called the Minkowski functionals of the set $M$.